puppetlabs/puppet-specifications/language/resource-api/README.md

   * `read_only`: values for this attribute will be returned by `get()`, but `set()` is not able to change them.
 Values for this should never be specified in a manifest.
 For example the checksum of a file, or the MAC address of a network interface.
   * `parameter`: these attributes influence how the provider behaves, and cannot be read from the target system.
 For example, the target file on inifile, or credentials to access an API.
 * `autorequires`, `autobefore`, `autosubscribe`, and `autonotify`: a Hash mapping resource types to titles.
 Currently the titles must either be constants, or, if the value starts with a dollar sign, a reference to the value of an attribute.
 If the specified resources exist in the catalog, puppet will automatically create the relationsships requested here.
 * `features`: a list of API feature names, specifying which optional parts of this spec the provider supports.
-Currently there are two defined: `simple_get_filter`, and `noop_handler`.
+Currently defined: features: `canonicalize`, `simple_get_filter`, and `noop_handler`.
 See below for details.

 # Resource Provider